awsdocs/aws-direct-connect-user-guide/doc_source/direct-connect-gateways.md

 To connect your AWS Direct Connect connection to the remote VPC, you must create a private virtual interface for your connection and specify the Direct Connect gateway to which to connect\.

+**Note**
+If you're accepting a hosted private virtual interface, you can associate it with a Direct Connect gateway in your account\.
+For more information, see [Accepting a Hosted Virtual Interface](accepthostedvirtualinterface.md)\.

 **To provision a private virtual interface to a Direct Connect gateway**

 1. Open the AWS Direct Connect console at [https://console\.aws\.amazon\.com/directconnect/](https://console.aws.amazon.com/directconnect/)\.